-The Regional Health Education, Health Promotion, and Women's Health Program (Regional Program) administers a comprehensive health education and prevention plan for informing and encouraging members to use educational services, tools, and resources to practice healthy behaviors and self-manage ongoing conditions.
+The Regional Health Engagement and Women's and Maternal Child Health Programs administer a comprehensive health education and prevention plan for informing and encouraging members to use educational services, tools, and resources to practice healthy behaviors and self-manage ongoing conditions.
 The Regional Program helps ensure that Kaiser Permanente members learn appropriate and effective prevention and self-care through evidence-based medicine and provides members with the information, skills, and confidence to prevent or manage specific health problems through an active partnership with their health care team.
 Regional Program work and support involves the skill-set of a diverse team specialized in health education and is guided by clinical subject matter experts who direct the clinical content and accuracy of the educational tools and resources provided to members.
+Our front-line physicians are familiar with the suite of health education programs and can directly provide health education to members or refer them to pertinent resources.
 Programs are also integrated into the electronic medical record (EMR), providing providers and other team members the ability to directly promote and/or register patients for programs.

 Healthy living classes provide self-management skill building in a group setting and are available to all members at no additional cost.
-Registration for classes is coordinated by health care teams and scheduled through the EMR and the centralized Contact Center.
+Members can register for classes directly through the member portal.
+Alternatively, registration for classes can be coordinated by health care teams and scheduled through the EMR and the centralized Contact Center.

 Classes range in length between one-time meeting and multi-session.
 All classes are designed to support care recommendations and healthy lifestyle goals set forth by health care teams.

-Class curricula utilize the concepts of adult learning theory and teach-back instruction in order to engage participants in dialogue.
+Class curricula utilize the concepts of adult learning theory and teach-back instruction to engage participants in dialogue.
 Participants are encouraged to continue their efforts by working with their health care teams and utilize resources distributed and discussed in class.
 Online classes are also being offered for some topics.
 The following class topics are currently available:

 - Prevention

 - Disease Management

-- Prenatal and Parenting classes
+- Prenatal classes

+- Physical Therapy

 - Older adult classes